supersat/lambdasoc/README.md

-# A framework for building SoCs with nMigen
+# A framework for building SoCs with Amaranth HDL

 **LambdaSoC is a work in progress.
 Please keep in mind that some interfaces will undergo breaking changes as they evolve and/or get moved [upstream][nmigen-soc].**